Hull Comedy Festival: 2013

 This year the festival returned with a fresh new face now under the direction of C69 Comedy (RTCE Productions).

 It ran from 1 to 17 November 2013 with performers including Jack Dee, Alan Davies, Josh Widdicombe, Jonny & The Baptists, Tony Law and Sean Lock to name but a few.

 This is also the first year of the festival's Funny and Free Fringe bringing 18 free shows.

 2014

 This year Hull Comedy Festival was scaled back, as the lead promoter cancels many of the shows.

 Jon Richardson and Lucy Beaumont are amongst some of the remaining performances.

 Local acts and fans rallied together to help save the festival and aim to bring it back stronger.

 2015

-This year, the Festival founder John Gilbert has taken back his role as the director and is being supported by a team of volunteers.
+This year, the Festival founder John Gilbert took back his role as the director and was supported by a team of volunteers.

-It will take place from 1 to 15 November.
+It took place from 1 to 15 November.

-So far acts such as Alan Carr, Bill Bailey, Dara Ó Briain, Horrible Histories, Alfie Moore, and Joe Lycett, however more are yet to be confirmed.
+Acts such as Alan Carr, Bill Bailey, Dara Ó Briain, Horrible Histories, Alfie Moore, and Joe Lycett, were scheduled to perform.